Trying to Conceive? Follow This 90-Day Preconception Checklist

 - Avoid processed foods high in sugars and artificial sweeteners

-- Avoid fish that may contain high levels of mercury such as tuna, mackerel, shark, and blue fish
+- Avoid fish that may contain high levels of mercury, such as tuna and mackerel

 - Don’t eat unpasteurized cheeses like feta, brie, and goat cheese